super7ramp/croiseur/doc/how-to/Plug-a-solver.md

 ##### Alternative when developing in `croiseur` source tree

-If you are developing your plugin directly inside `croiseur` source tree, you may add your plugin as a dependency of `croiseur-cli` or `croiseur-gui` so that your plugin is included when you run the applications using `gradle run`, or when you create a distribution using `gradle installDist`.
+When developing a plugin directly inside `croiseur` source tree, the plugin may be added as a dependency of `croiseur-cli` or `croiseur-gui` so that it is included when running the applications via `gradle run`, or when creating a distribution using `gradle installDist`.

 This is a single line to add in the `dependencies` block of the applications' `build.gradle`: